Trips Places Foods Stories Newsletters

 Fritters here are wonderfully light.
 Alberto Blasetti for Gastro Obscura

-Pro tip: pack your roasted, marinated vegetables to go and eat them in a park.
+Pro tip: Pack your roasted, marinated vegetables to go and eat them in a park.
 Alberto Blasetti for Gastro Obscura

 Pay close attention to any fish offerings.
 Alberto Blasetti for Gastro Obscura